iuh-application-development/Language-Learning-Assistant-2/README.md

 - Do you know there are three stars lied on the same line?
-Our story began like that
+Our story began like that.